Sevastopol: Culture

 There are many historical buildings in the central and eastern parts of the city and Balaklava, some of which are architectural monuments.
 The Western districts have modern architecture.
 More recently, numerous skyscrapers have been built.
 Balaklava Bayfront Plaza (on hold), currently under construction, will be one of the tallest buildings in Ukraine, at 173 m with 43 floors.

 After the 2014 Russian annexation of Crimea the city's monument to Petro Konashevych-Sahaidachny was removed and handed over to Kharkiv.

+Sport

+FC Sevastopol is a professional football club that plays in the Russian Second League Division B, the fourth tier of the Russian football system.